RFK Jr. fires top aides in HHS shakeup

 (CNN) — US Health and Human Services Secretary Robert F. Kennedy Jr. has fired two of his top aides in an abrupt shakeup of the leadership at the nation’s sprawling health department, two people familiar with the matter told CNN.

-Kennedy this week ousted chief of staff Heather Flick Melanson and deputy chief of staff for policy Hannah Anderson, dismissing them after only a handful of months on the job.
+Kennedy’s chief of staff, Heather Flick Melanson, and deputy chief of staff for policy Hannah Anderson left HHS after only a handful of months on the job, following internal clashes that culminated in both of their removals this week.

-The decision came after Kennedy lost confidence in them as part of his leadership team, one of the people familiar with the matter said, although it was unclear whether there was a single triggering event that prompted the firings.
+After this story published, Flick Melanson said in an email, “It’s simple.
+I was not fired.
+I resigned.”
+Anderson did not immediately respond to a request for comment.

+Flick Melanson had initially pushed to oust Anderson over dissatisfaction with her performance, three of the people familiar with the matter said.

+But the firing was not carried out through the proper processes, the people said, including taking the White House by surprise.
+Those complications angered Kennedy and triggered his decision to then fire FlickMelanson over his loss of confidence in her as well.

-In a statement, an HHS spokesman confirmed the moves and said the department’s White House liaison, Matt Buckham, would serve as acting chief of staff.
+In a statement, an HHS spokesperson confirmed the moves and said the department’s White House liaison, Matt Buckham, would serve as acting chief of staff.

-Kennedy has not yet decided on permanent replacements for Flick and Anderson, the people familiar said.
+Kennedy has not decided on permanent replacements for Flick Melanson and Anderson, the people familiar said.

-The move leaves Kennedy needing to fill key senior positions at HHS just months into his tenure, and at a moment when the department has come under growing scrutiny over its efforts to overhaul the nation’s vaccine policies and advance a range of major health and food priorities.
+The move leaves Kennedy needing to fill key senior positions at HHS just months into his tenure, as the department has come under growing scrutiny over its efforts to overhaul the nation’s vaccine policies and advance a range of major health and food priorities.

 Anderson joined HHS after stints on Capitol Hill as a GOP staffer, including as health policy adviser to Republicans on the Senate’s main health committee.
 She had most recently headed up health care issues at the Trump-aligned America First Policy Institute think tank.

-Note: This story has been updated with a statement Flick Melanson provided after publication.